vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 - `set @@ddl_strategy='gh-ost --max-load Threads_running=200 --critical-load Threads_running=500 --critical-load-hibernate-seconds=60 --default-retries=512';`
 - `vtctl -ddl_strategy "gh-ost --allow-nullable-unique-key --chunk-size 200" ApplySchema ...`

-Do not override the following flags: `alter, database, table, execute, max-lag, force-table-names, serve-socket-file, hooks-path, hooks-hint-token, panic-flag-file`.
+**Note:** Do not override the following flags: `alter, database, table, execute, max-lag, force-table-names, serve-socket-file, hooks-path, hooks-hint-token, panic-flag-file`.
+Overriding any of these may cause Vitess to lose control and track of the migration, or even to migrate the wrong table.

 `gh-ost` throttling is done via Vitess's own tablet throttler, based on replication lag.